-The way we communicate has changed significantly in the last few months.
-With the recent lockdown restrictions in response to COVID-19, instant messaging, video conferencing and documentation tools have become mission critical for keeping teams aligned, collaborating and productive.
+The way we communicate has changed significantly in 2020.
+With lockdown restrictions in response to COVID-19, instant messaging, video conferencing and documentation tools have become mission critical for keeping teams aligned, collaborating and productive.

 So if you're new to Confluence or have hundreds of pages under your belt, how do you create better and more engaging content for your team?